tchitop/poop/README.md

 ## ⚙️ Installation (macOS/Linux)

 1. Open your terminal
+2. RENAME IT TO pie dont ask
-2. Unzip the file and enter the folder
+3. Unzip the file and enter the folder
-3. Run:
+4. Run:

 ```bash
 chmod +x install.sh